hivert/Cilk-GWTree/README.md

 # Cilk-GWTree
-A primite Galton-Watson tree implementation using cilk
+A primitive Galton-Watson tree implementation using cilk